education.vic.gov.au

 Goals focus on improving student learning and wellbeing outcomes.

-Key improvement strategies (KIS) are the high-level strategies the school will implement in order to achieve the goals and target.
-These focus on improving areas of practice in one of more of the FISO 2.0 core elements.
+Key improvement strategies (KIS) are the teaching practises and whole school processes implemented to achieve the goal, and are focussed on the 5 FISO 2.0 core elements.

 Download Figure 1: Goals, targets and key improvement strategies align to FISO 2.0